 It’s over 50 years since it was launched but there is still something breath-taking about the shape of an E-Type.
 Considered by many to be the quintessential British Spots car they have been highly desirable from the day they were launched and continue to be a must have classic car for many.
 Over the years A V Classics has restored many E-types and we have found a number of similar issues with the vehicles.

 We have had more than one client who bought a Series 1 E-Type without driving it first.
-The E-type may be startling to look at but they are not a perfect fit for everyone.
-The flat floor of the Series 1 and the tight pedal arrangement can make for an uncomfortable drive.
-The soft top roadster versions are a very tight fit for people over 6ft tall.
+The E-type may be startling to look at, but they are not a perfect fit for everyone.
+The flat floor and tight pedal arrangement of the early Series 1 can make for an uncomfortable drive.
+The coupe versions are a very tight fit for people over 6ft tall.
 One of our clients did not enjoy the driving position and sold his E-Type immediately when it was finished.

 These cars have been popular from the start – most have been kept on the road pretty much continuously which means that over their lifetime they have had running repairs and fixes made to keep them there.
 The quality of these previous fixes is important.
 What may look like a good car externally may be hiding a multitude of poor and at worse dangerous repairs.

 The front of the E-Type is a delicate lattice work construction made of a lightweight metal.
 In a frontal accident, this cage can be bent and the structural welds can crack.
 This a major structural component and fixing it is expensive.
 Having a potential purchase thoroughly inspected by E-type experts for collision damage is a must.